core-wg/href/draft-ietf-core-href.md

 [^toascii-note]:
     Editor's note: Some other RFCs reference RFC5890 as the source of ToASCII, since that is the document that replaces RFC3490 and at least mentions ToASCII.
-    Unfortunately, this doesn’t define ToASCII (pointing to RFC 3490 instead), so we consider these references broken.
+    Unfortunately, this doesn’t define ToASCII (pointing to RFC 3490 instead), so these references are considered broken.
-    Instead, we reference RFC 3490, which is the document that actually does define ToASCII.
+    Instead, the present document references RFC 3490, which is the document that actually does define ToASCII.
     RFC 3987 (IRIs) references RFC 3490, too, kind of keeping it alive.

   {: #host-ip-to-uri}